DeepBlockDeepak/kaggle_titanic/README.md

 # Titanic Survival Prediction Project

 ## Overview
-This project is an approach to the Kaggle Titanic competition, aiming to predict the survival of passengers aboard the Titanic using machine learning techniques.
+This project is an approach to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic), aiming to predict the survival of passengers aboard the Titanic using machine learning techniques.
 The project involves data preprocessing, feature engineering, model training with a RandomForestClassifier, and predicting survival outcomes.

 ## Data Description
 The project utilizes the Titanic dataset from Kaggle, obtained via `kaggle competitions download -c titanic`.
 It includes:
 - `train.csv`: The training dataset with passenger details and survival labels.
 - `test.csv`: The test dataset for making survival predictions.
-- `gender_submission.csv`: An example of the expected submission format.
+- `gender_submission.csv`: The expected submission format.

 ## Model Details
 The model is a RandomForestClassifier from scikit-learn, trained with 100 trees and a maximum depth of 10 (`RandomForestClassifier(n_estimators=100, max_depth=10, random_state=1)`).
 The model is trained in `src/train.py` and persisted to `models/titanic_model.pkl`.

 ## Model Performance
-The RandomForestClassifier model achieves a notable accuracy of **0.85**.
-This high level of accuracy indicates the model's effectiveness in predicting passenger survival on the Titanic.
+The RandomForestClassifier model achieves an accuracy of **0.85**.

 ### Visual Insights
-The following images, generated during model evaluation, provide deeper insights into its performance:
+The following images were generated during the most recent model evaluation:

 - ![Feature Importances](outputs/feature_importances.png)
     *Feature Importances:* This bar chart ranks the features by their importance in the RandomForestClassifier model.
 The length of the bar represents the feature's weight in the model, with `Title_Mr`, `Fare`, and `Age` being among the most influential for predicting survival on the Titanic.
 Notably, `Title_Mr` emerges as a significant predictor — a result of extracting titles from passenger names and applying one-hot encoding during the preprocessing phase, as defined in **src/features.py**'s `extract_title()`.